ChristopherIMeyers/ATZbot/README.md

 ATZbot [![Build Status](https://travis-ci.org/ChristopherIMeyers/ATZbot.svg?branch=master)](https://travis-ci.org/ChristopherIMeyers/ATZbot)
 ========================

-This repo contains all of the scripts that run for the mods on reddit.com/r/allthingszerg.
+This repo contains the script that runsfor the mods on reddit.com/r/allthingszerg to update the sidebar with stream information.
+The project is setup so it can handle new additional scripts later on as needed.

 settings.py (untracked)